Join us in congratulating our award winners and thanking them for helping to create a just and thriving community!

 Jerry Large, now retired, was a social justice reporter with the Seattle Times for decades.
 Through this work Jerry Large opened the eyes of the general public to the important contributions of human services agencies and their role in our communities.
 He has written passionately and sensitively about human rights, social justice, and the lives of persons made vulnerable by our social systems.
 His consistency in raising these issues and themes through ethical journalism has contributed to the depth of human understanding his readers have applied to finding a way forward together.

 Celebrating Our Accomplishments and Honoring Local Heroes

 Since 1993, each year, the Seattle Human Services Coalition encourages agencies and individuals to acknowledge the work of those who have touched their life and others through their advocacy, dedication, and effort to make a difference in human services in one or more of the award categories: Outstanding Organization/Program, Excellence in Advocacy, Innovative Program, Stewardship, and the Ron Chisom Anti-Racism Award.
-In addition to these five awards, one SHSC member coalition is requested to provide the name of an individual or program to be the recipient of the City of Seattle Mayor's Award.
+In addition to these five awards, one SHSC member coalition is requested to provide the name of an individual or program to be recognized with the Mayor's Award.